 “No, I’m just dropping in.”

-Natalie was wearing the same clothes during the attack, carrying only a manilla folder and her burner phone in her pocket.
+Natalie carried only a manilla folder and her burner phone in her pocket.

 “Well then, that won’t be possible.
 Dr. Morton is quite busy today.”

-Commander DiMarco stepped forward and spoke to her using a somewhat gruff voice.
+Commander DiMarco stepped forward and spoke to her using a gruff command voice.

 “Young lady, you are just seconds from me arresting you for obstruction of police duties.
-Would you like to try out the handcuffs that I always carry with me?
+Would you like to try out the handcuffs I always carry?
 Take Ms. Rumsfort and Officer Merrick to Morton’s office now.
 The rest of the officers and I will stay in the lobby.”

-Alice, suddenly flustered by the police command voice, wilted like spinach in boiling water.
+Suddenly flustered by the police command voice, Alice wilted like spinach in boiling water.

 “Very well, this way, please.”

 She led them through three security doors.
-As she approached Dr. Morton’s office door, Mac noticed that Natalie took out her phone and punched a screen icon, then put the phone away.
-Alice opened the door and announced, “Dr. Morton, Natalie Rumsfort of the Sun-Times to see you.”
+As she approached Dr. Morton’s office door, Mac noticed that Natalie had taken out her phone, punched a screen icon, and then put the phone away.
+Alice opened the door.

+“Dr. Morton, Natalie Rumsfort of the Sentinel to see you.”

 Brinlyn remained in the hallway as Natalie and Mac entered the expansive office.
-Mac noted the office layout, expensive furniture, one desk for business, one desk for software development, and Caribbean photographs on the walls.
+Mac noted the office layout: expensive furniture, one desk for business, another for software development, and Caribbean photographs on the walls.

 Two men stood up as they entered.
 One was Lewis Morton, in a three-piece business suit.
-The other, giving them an icy stare, was Imer Bisha, dressed in a black suit with a black dress shirt.
+The other was Imer Bisha, dressed in a black suit with a black dress shirt.

-“Natalie Rumsfort, of the Sun-Times, do you have an appointment?”
+“Natalie Rumsfort of the Sentinel, do you have an appointment?”
 Morton said.

 “I do now, Dr. Morton.”

-Lewis pointed at Bisha, saying only: “This is Imer Bisha, co-owner of Chicago Digital Consultants.”
+Lewis pointed at Bisha.

+“This is Imer Bisha, co-owner of Chicago Cyber Engineering.”

 Imer stared menacingly at Natalie but just nodded.